andrewdmaclean/laravel-revisions/README.md

 ##### Step 1

-Your Eloquent models should use the `Neurony\Revisions\Traits\HasRevisions` trait and the `Neurony\Revisions\Options\RevisionOptions` class.
+Your Eloquent models should use the `Andrewdmaclean\Revisions\Traits\HasRevisions` trait and the `Andrewdmaclean\Revisions\Options\RevisionOptions` class.

 The trait contains an abstract method `getRevisionOptions()` that you must implement yourself.

 Here's an example of how to implement the trait:

 ```php
 <?php